cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 The BPF box editor is constituted by a BPF-editing view (on the left) and a general property editing panel (on the right).

-General parameters on the right allow to manually set most parameters that could otherwise be set from the BPF box optional inputs (see [above](#other-attributes) — more will also be discussed below).
+General parameters on the right allow setting most parameters that could otherwise be set from the BPF box optional inputs (see [above](#other-attributes) — more will also be discussed below).

 <img src="bpf_img/bpf-editor.png">